SciDataContainer/SciDataContainer/python/README.md

 ## Installation

-The easiest way to install the latest version of [`scidatacontainer`](https://pypi.org/project/scidatacontainer/) is using PIP:
+The easiest way to install the latest version of [`SciDataContainer`](https://pypi.org/project/scidatacontainer/) is using PIP:
 ```
->>> pip install scidatacontainer
+>>> pip install SciDataContainer
 ```